The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train duration||7 h 3 min|

-Travel by train between Milan, Italy and Heidelberg, Germany is: Partially open.
+Travel between Milan, Italy and Heidelberg, Germany by train is: Unrestricted.

-The above information was last checked on 9/17/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Milan and Heidelberg closer to your date of departure here
+The information above was last checked on 9/29/22.
+Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Heidelberg as this information can change.

-The restriction level for your return train to Milan, Italy from Heidelberg is: Partially open.
+The current restriction level for your return trip by train from Heidelberg to Milan is: Unrestricted

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/17/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Milan from Heidelberg closer to your date of departure here here.
+Last checked on 9/26/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Milan from Heidelberg here.

-Omio customers traveling this route book their trains from Milano Centrale to Heidelberg Hbf.
+Omio customers traveling this route depart most frequently from Milano Centrale and arrive in Heidelberg Hbf.